First Mother's Day without mom: how to get through it

 A last thought

-Mother's Day will come on Sunday.
-Your mom won't be there, and you already know that, and knowing it doesn't make it hurt less.
-But you've gotten through every day since she died, including the ones you didn't think you could, and this one is just another day you'll get through.
-Not because you're strong (though you might be) but because that's what days do.
+Mother's Day will come.
+Your mom won't be there, and you already know that, and knowing it doesn't make it easier.
+But you've gotten through every day since she died, including the ones you didn't think you could.
+This one is another day you'll get through.
+Not because you're strong in some greeting-card way, but because that's what days do.
 They pass.
 And on the other side of Sunday is Monday, which will feel different, even if only slightly.

 Whatever you do this weekend, let it be yours.
 Light candles or don't.
 Cry or don't.
 Call your siblings or screen their calls.
 Eat her favorite food or order pizza.
 There isn't a right way to miss your mother on the day the world says to celebrate mothers.
-There's only your way, and that's the one that counts.
+There's only your way.